 Step 6: Now that you have uninstalled the sound driver, it’s time to download the latest and greatest version of the driver from the right place.
 You can either manually download and install or let the Windows Update service to download and install the driver.
 Go to Settings > Update & Security > Windows Update page and then click on the Check for updates button to let Windows 10 automatically download and install the latest sound driver.

 If you would like to install the audio driver manually, get the sound driver from your PC manufacturer’s website.
 One can even use the Google search to quickly find the correct audio driver.
 Simply type your PC’s make and model in the Google/Bing search to find download links from your PC’s manufacturer.

 Between, you can download the general version of the Realtek audio driver from the following link:

 Try the Realtek HD audio codecs first.
 It will work on most modern PCs.
 If it fails to install or work, download Realtek AC’97 Audio Codecs.
 Also, separate installers are available for 32-bit and 64-bit systems.
 Be sure to download the right one.
 You can refer to our check if you’re running a 32-bit or 64-bit Windows 10 guide for help.

 Method 2 of 2

 Reinstall audio driver from Control Panel

-Step 1: Type Appwiz.cpl in the Start/taskbar search field and then press Enter key to open Programs and Features window.
+Step 1: Type Appwiz.cpl in the Start/taskbar search field and then press Enter key to open the Programs and Features window.

 Step 2: Look for the audio driver entry.
-Right-click on the audio driver and then click Uninstall option.
-Click Yes button if you see the confirmation dialog to continue uninstalling the sound or audio driver.
+Right-click on the audio driver and then click the Uninstall option.
+Click the Yes button if you see the confirmation dialog to continue uninstalling the sound or audio driver.